JamesDMSpeed/LidarMoose/README.md

 Canopy height is stored in rasterformat in LidarMoose, folder called canopy_height_clipped raster (20x20m).
 Clipped because trees over 7 m has been excluded if present, since they most likely have been left standing during the clear cut.

+Results derived from the canopy height models are merged with the meta data table, this new table is called MyData.